jsierles/react-native-audio/README.md

 An audio recording library for react-native.

+This is an experimental release.
+It handles basic recording and playback of the recording only.
+No settings besides the location of the audio file.

 ### Installation

 1. `npm install react-native-audiorecorder`
 2. In the XCode's "Project navigator", right click on project's name ➜ `Add Files to <...>`
 3. Go to `node_modules` ➜ `react-native-audiorecorder`
-4  Select the `AudioRecorder` folder
+4  Select the `AudioRecorderManager.*` files

+### Sample App

+In the AudioExample directory:

+1. `npm install`
+2. open AudioExample.xcodeproj
+3. Run

+### Notes

+Playback is limited to the most recent recording.

 ### TODO

 * Documentation
-* Add example project
+* Allow setting audio properties
 * Convert JS api to a react component
-* Allow setting audio properties
+* Store audio to media library
 * Error handling over the js bridge
 * Recommend react-native-video (media) for playback

-Thanks to Brent Vatne, Johannes Lumpe, Kureev Alexey and the React Native community for help.
+Thanks to Brent Vatne, Johannes Lumpe, Kureev Alexey and the React Native community for assistance.

 Progress tracking code borrowed from https://github.com/brentvatne/react-native-video.